 - Consider getting a massage.

 Medicines can relieve neck pain and reduce inflammation of the soft tissues.
-Pain relief will allow you to move your neck gently, so you can begin easy exercises and start the healing process.
+Pain relief will allow you to move your neck gently, so you can begin easy exercises and start to heal.

 Nonprescription pain relievers include:

-- Creams or gels, such as Bengay, that are rubbed into the neck.
+- Creams or gels that are rubbed into the neck.

-- Acetaminophen, such as Tylenol, which reduces pain.
+- Acetaminophen (such as Tylenol).
+It reduces pain.

-- Nonsteroidal anti-inflammatory drugs, including ibuprofen (such as Advil) or naproxen (such as Aleve), that can help relieve pain and reduce inflammation.
-Be safe with medicines.
-Read and follow all instructions on the label.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (such as Advil) and naproxen (such as Aleve).
+They can help relieve pain and reduce inflammation.

 Prescription pain relievers include:

-- Muscle relaxants, which are used to treat severe neck pain and spasms when neck pain begins (acute neck pain).
+- Muscle relaxants.
+They are used to treat severe neck pain and spasms when neck pain begins.

-- Opioid pain relievers, which are used to treat severe short-term (acute) neck pain.
+- Opioid pain relievers.
+They are used to treat severe short-term neck pain.

-- Antidepressants, which are used to treat long-lasting (chronic) pain.
+- Antidepressants.
+They are used to treat long-lasting pain.

 - Corticosteroid injections.
-These are rarely used for neck pain.
-But they may be tried if you also have symptoms such as pain or numbness in your arm that suggests a nerve root is pinched or irritated (radiculopathy).
+These may be tried if you also have symptoms of a pinched or irritated nerve root.

 Surgery is rarely needed for neck pain.
 It may be an option when:

-- A neck injury causes a fracture or abnormal motion (instability).
-Surgery may be done to stabilize the spine and prevent a bone fracture from causing instability and possible paralysis.
+- A neck injury causes a fracture or abnormal motion.
+Surgery may be done to stabilize the spine and prevent a broken bone from causing instability and possible paralysis.

-- Pressure on the nerve roots or spinal cord causes numbness or arm, hand, or leg weakness; severe pain that lasts for months; or loss of bladder or bowel control.
-Pressure on the nerve roots or spinal cord may be caused by problems such as a narrowing of the spinal canal (cervical spinal stenosis), arthritis of the neck (cervical spondylosis), or a herniated disc in the neck.
+- Pressure on the nerve roots or spinal cord causes numbness or weakness in the arm, hand, or leg; severe ongoing pain; or loss of bladder or bowel control.
+Pressure may be caused by problems like narrowing of the spinal canal, arthritis of the neck, or a herniated disc in the neck.

-- Discectomy (with or without fusion).
-The surgeon removes herniated disc material that is pressing on a nerve root or the spinal cord.
+- Discectomy.
+The surgeon removes herniated disc material that's pressing on a nerve root or the spinal cord.

 - Cervical spinal fusion.
 Selected bones in the neck are joined (fused) together.

-- Acupuncture, which is done by inserting very thin needles into the skin.
-Acupuncture is used to relieve pain and to treat many health conditions.
+- Acupuncture.
+This is done by inserting very thin needles into the skin.
+It's used to relieve pain.

-- Yoga or qi gong, which are programs of exercises to help improve flexibility and breathing, decrease stress, and maintain health.
+- Yoga or qi gong.
+These are programs of exercises.
+They help improve flexibility and breathing, decrease stress, and maintain health.